Nirvan007/8051_MCU/8051_LED_Blink/Readme.md

 ![image](https://github.com/Nirvan007/8051_MCU/assets/127144315/32a4b009-dad6-4287-9459-a017ac5583f2)

 ## Conclusion
-We learned the interfacing of LED connection to Port of 8051.
+I learned the interfacing of LED connection to Port of 8051.
 Learned how to create a delay in the program with conditional instructions.